Carl "Alfalfa" Switzer: Our Gang

 In 1934, the Switzers traveled to California to visit family.
 While sightseeing, they went to Hal Roach Studios.
 Following a public tour, eight-year-old Harold and six-year-old Carl entered the Hal Roach Studio's open-to-the-public cafeteria, the Our Gang Café, and began an impromptu performance.
 Producer Hal Roach was present and was impressed.
 He signed both brothers to appear in Our Gang.
 Harold was given two nicknames, "Slim" and "Deadpan", while Carl was dubbed "Alfalfa".

 The brothers first appeared in the 1935 Our Gang short Beginner's Luck.
 By the end of the year, Alfalfa was one of the main characters, with a distinctive cowlick hairstyle, while Harold had been relegated to the background.
 Although Carl was an experienced singer and musician, his character Alfalfa was often called upon to sing popular songs for comic effect, most often those of Bing Crosby and Pinky Tomlin.
 The comic effect was achieved by playing the musical accompaniment slightly beyond the young singer's range, so Switzer would struggle to reach the high notes -- resulting in squeaky, off-key tones.

 By the end of 1937, Switzer's "Alfalfa" had surpassed the series' nominal star, George "Spanky" McFarland, in popularity.
 While the boys got along, their fathers argued constantly over their sons' screen time and salaries.
 Switzer's best friend among the Our Gang actors was Tommy Bond, who played his on-screen nemesis "Butch".
-In Bond's words, he and Switzer became good friends because "neither of us could replace the others".
+In Bond's words, Switzer and he became good friends because "neither of us could replace the others".